Akmazad/deepBrain/Training 2/readme.md

 DeepBrain models considers "dna.seq" as input data and the feature values (binary) as known label.
 Hence, we need to extract them from above file and convert them to numpy ndarrays.
 Moreover, we wanted to leave one chromosome data out while training, so that we can test the model with that.
 Therefore, we have to do train-validation split on both the value and label data based on a single chromosome.
 This process runs on raijin (for details, see the pbs script: [```DL_input_TrainValid_Split_and_Numpy.sh```](https://github.com/Akmazad/deepBrain/blob/master/Training%202/pbs%20scripts/DL_input_TrainValid_Split_and_Numpy.sh))

 ### Training and Validation
+Initially, we are trying DeepSEA model-like architectures for training, which may be followed by the DARTs or other static ConvNet models by varying different parameters.
+Training the CPU